Best Bone Marrow Transplant Treatment in India

 Bone marrow contains stem cells.
 In healthy individuals, stem cells help in the creation of :

-• Red blood cells that carry oxygen in our body
+• Red blood cells that carry oxygen in our bodies

 • White blood cells that help our body fight infection